bemurphy/ost-job/README.md

 default, it assumes you are passing very primative ids like a numeric user id to the queue.

-`Ost::Job` and `Ost::JsonJob` provide a super thin interface to a worker interface that plays nice with `ost-bin`.
+`Ost::Job` and `Ost::JsonJob` provide a super thin interface to a job class that plays nice with `ost-bin`.

 Installation
 ------------